nhoening/StoSim/README.rst

 You write the actual simulation, but StoSim relieves you of:
 - Arranging runs for all combinations of your dependent variables.
-- Distributing workload across several CPUS, even on different machines.
+- Distributing workload across several CPUs, even on different machines.
 The latter works in a local environment with shared home directories or on a PBS cluster.
 - Generating nice paper-ready plots and T-Tests from the results.

 You can find extensive documentation at